osamah22/Restaurant-Platforms/README.md

     Improved Validation: Enhance the validation logic, including custom validators and more comprehensive error messages.
     Unit and Integration Testing: Expand the test coverage to include more unit and integration tests, ensuring the robustness of the application.
     Containerization: Dockerize the application to simplify deployment and scalability.
+    Usage of AutoMapper: Library used for mapping between models and data transfer objects (DTOs).

 Contribution